hill/doto/README.md

 - [ ] fix SQL parsing bug
 - [>] get licence checks working (2023-05-28)
 ```

+They will open in your `$EDITOR` or vim if you haven't defined it

 You can style the text todo files however you would like as long as the task begins with `- [ ]` (to enable task counting and moving capabilities)